-(2) If a question arises as to whether statutory instruments under any provision of an enactment are statutory instruments, the county executive member for the time being responsible for legal affairs may, by certificate in writing, decide the matter.

-(3) Every certificate issued under subsection (2) shall be published in the Kenya Gazette and the County Gazette.
+- (2) If a question arises as to whether statutory instruments under any provision of an enactment are statutory instruments, the county executive member for the time being responsible for legal affairs may, by certificate in writing, decide the matter. - (3) Every certificate issued under subsection (2) shall be published in the Kenya Gazette and the County Gazette. - 20.
+(1) A statutory instrument shall come into operation on the date specified in the statutory instrument instrument.